grzesiek-galezowski/tdd-ebook/manuscript/212_How_are_the_connections_made.md

 ### Where to apply

-Contrary to the constructor approach, where a `Sender` could hide from its user the fact that it needs a `Recipient`, in this case the user of `Sender` is explicitly responsible for supplying a `Recipient`.
-In other words, there need to be some kind of coupling between the code using `Sender` and a `Recipient`.
-It may look like this coupling is a disadvantage, but I know of some scenarios where it's actually **required** for code using `Sender` to be able to provide its own `Recipient` -- it allows us to use the same sender with different recipients at different times (most often from different parts of the code):
+Contrary to the constructor approach, where a `Sender` could hide from its user the fact that it needs a `Recipient`, in this case, the user of `Sender` is explicitly responsible for supplying a `Recipient`.
+In other words, there needs to be some kind of coupling between the code using `Sender` and a `Recipient`.
+It may look like this coupling is a disadvantage, but I know of some scenarios where it's **required** for code using `Sender` to be able to provide its own `Recipient` -- it allows us to use the same sender with different recipients at different times (most often from different parts of the code):

 ```csharp
 //in one place